JH05/Racing-Game/README.md

-# Singleplayer Racing Game
+# Multi-User Racing Game
-A single player based racing game that uses keyboard inputs.
+A multi-user based racing game that uses two sets of keyboard inputs.